paoloironhack/dataptams2020/README.md

   - *You will work almost exclusively on your branch*.
-     When you want to push your results to the remote repository, after adding and commiting the relevant files, do
+     When you want to push your results to the remote repository, after adding and committing the relevant files, do

     	 $ git push origin branch_name (use your actual branch name)